FTP Commands

 - binary - type this command at the FTP prompt to set binary

-mode before transferring binary files - For example, use binary mode with the following types of files:
+- For example, use binary mode with the following types of files:

 - SPSS System files